 Before you can decide if buying a fixer-upper is a strategy worth pursuing as a first-time buyer, you need to know if it's even an option.

-The type of financing you qualify for can determine whether or not buying a fixer upper is even in the cards for you.
-This is the first stop on the road to deciding if a home improvement project is right for you.
+The type of financing you qualify for can determine whether buying a fixer is even in the cards for you.
+If you are eligible for a conventional loan, you will have more options when choosing the quality of the home you buy.